3saster/fullscrn_huds/readme.txt

 * CHANGELOG *

-> Version 5.X.X (XXX X, 2019)
+> Version 5.X.X (XXX XX, 2019)
-  [ALL] Interpolation added to level stats.
+  NOTE: Now requires GZDoom 4.2.0 (or higher), but also works with LZDoom 3.8.3 (or higher) [ALL] Level stats: Added new font "Status Report" [ALL] Level stats: Interpolation added
-  [ALL] Fixed incorrect stat order in bottom-right corner.
+  [ALL] Level stats: Fixed incorrect stats order in bottom-right corner
-  [LZDOOM] This mod will now work on LZDoom 3.8.3.
-Stats using "Console Font" may appear misplaced.

 > Version 5.0.1 (Sep 6, 2019)
   [ALL] Level stats: Added option to change stats font.
 5 choices available (default: font from 4.x releases)